 Rails generators conveniently build a helper directory and a new helper class to go with each new resource we create.
 It becomes all too tempting, though, to start stuffing any functionality that doesn’t formally fit into the model, view, or controller into these helper classes.

 While Rails is certainly MVC-centric, nothing prevents you from creating your own types of classes and adding appropriate directories to hold the code for those classes.
 When you have additional functionality, think about which methods group together and find good names for the classes that hold those methods.
-Using a comprehensive framework like Rails is not an excuse to let good object oriented design practices go by the wayside.
+Using a comprehensive framework like Rails is not an excuse to let good object oriented design best practices go by the wayside.

 Common Mistake #5: Using too many gems